sendgrid/docs/content/docs/ui/account-and-settings/ip-access-management.md

 ## 	What is IP access management?

 [IP Access Management](https://app.sendgrid.com/settings/access) is a security feature that allows you to control who can access your SendGrid account based on their [IP address]({{root_url}}/glossary/ip-address/).
 After you whitelist an IP address, you can only access the SendGrid UI, API, and SMTP relay if you are connecting from a whitelisted IP address.
-Any other access attempts will be blocked.
+Any access attempts from other IPs will be blocked.
 This is a powerful security tool that you can use to help prevent malicious activity on your account.

 <call-out>